Skip to product information

 1985: Perspectives on Contemporary Japanese Art

 "This is a new, unused piece.
-It is currently kept at the Fujihira Shin Memorial Museum.
-If you purchase it, his son, Fujihira Yasushi, will create a box to certify that it is an authentic piece."
+It is currently stored at the Shin Fujihira Memorial Museum.
+When you purchase it, his son, Yasushi Fujihira, will create a box to certify that it is an authentic piece."

 View full details